dfttoolkit package¶

 Splits a structure into individual molecules.
 Two distinct molecules A and B are defined as two sets of atoms, such that no atom in A is closer than the selected thresold to any atom of B

-This method returns the indices of all atoms that are part of the substrate.
-Often these are simply all metal atoms of the geometry.
-But the substrate can also be organic in which case it can’t be picked by being a metal.
-And there might be multiple adsorbate layers in which case only the molecules of the highest layer shall be counted as adsorbates and the others are part of the substrate.
+Often these are simply all metal atoms of the geometry, But the substrate can also be organic in which case it can’t be picked by being a metal.
+There might also be multiple adsorbate layers in which case only the molecules of the highest layer shall be counted as adsorbates and the others are part of the substrate.

 - Returns: